 Have you noticed that your septic system is having a little more trouble running as it gets colder?
 Most homeowners are surprised to learn that all bacteria is not harmful.
 There is a number of “good” bacteria that helps break down waste inside septic tanks.

 During winter, you may be more likely to see issues with your septic system due to a lack of good bacteria.
-If you do encounter any problems, contact our professionals at Delaware Valley Septics, the top emergency septic system repair company in Chester County.
+If you do encounter any problems, contact our professionals at Delaware Valley Septic, Sewer & Storm, the top emergency septic system repair company in Chester County.

 You might be surprised to learn that your septic tank does more than store your septic waste for removal.
 It also provides a home for a large number of good bacteria that helps break down the contents of your septic tank for easier removal later on.
 Bacteria is important because, without it, your septic tank has to work much harder to get rid of the same amount of waste because no additional chemicals are helping to better dissolve waste.